open5gs/open5gs/docs/_docs/tutorial/05-roaming.md

 ## 0. Introduction

-Now, we will explain how to install and test 5G Core Roaming using Open5GS.
-Since we cannot test roaming with UERANSIM, we will use the test environment of Open5GS.
+This document explains how to install and test 5G Core Roaming using Open5GS.
+Since roaming cannot be tested with UERANSIM, we use Open5GS's built-in test environment.

-We can only use the LBO method.
-HR roaming will be implemented at a later date.
-And also, 5G roaming has been implemented according to the document below.
+Open5GS supports both LBO (Local Breakout) and HR (Home Routed) roaming methods.
+The 5G roaming implementation follows the specifications outlined in the document below:
 ```
 TS29.500
 6 General Functionalities in Service Based Architecture